Opinion: The important health sign more people need to recognize like Harry did

-The important health sign more people need to recognize like Prince Harry did
+The important health sign more people need to recognize like Harry did

 I‘m lucky the nurses at urgent care that day recognized what was happening to me